 Foreigners who are sanctioned for the misdemeanour of unlawful border crossing or irregular stay on Serbian territory are detained in 28 different penitentiaries around Serbia.
 Persons who are detained at Nikola Tesla Airport (see Access to the Territory) are placed at premises located in the transit zone, at the far end of the gate corridor.
 It is not possible to assess the capacity of these premises, as they have never been designed as detention facilities.

 2. Conditions in detention facilities

-Indicators: Conditions in Detention Facilities 1.
-Do detainees have access to health care in practice?
-If yes, is it limited to emergency health care? ⊠ Yes ⊠ Yes □ No □ No , yee, is it initial to enior general near and i
+Indicators: Conditions in Detention I acilities 1.
+Do detainees have access to health care in practice? ☐ No If yes, is it limited to emergency health care? ⊠ Yes ☐ No

 2.1 Overall conditions